buds-lab/energystar-plus-plus/k12school.md

     #summary(o14$MFBTU - o14$SUMBTU)
     ```

-2.  **PBAPLUS = 28 or 29** <br/>Building Type Filter – CBECS defines building types according to the variable “PBAPLUS.”
-Elementary/Middle Schools are coded as PBAPLUS=28; High Schools are coded as PBAPLUS=29. <br/>Number Remaining: 539. <br/>Difference: 0.
+2.  **PBAPLUS = 28 or 29** <br/>Building Type Filter â€“ CBECS defines building types according to the variable â€œPBAPLUS.â€ Elementary/Middle Schools are coded as PBAPLUS=28; High Schools are coded as PBAPLUS=29. <br/>Number Remaining: 539. <br/>Difference: 0.

     ``` r
     s1 = s0 %>% filter(PBAPLUS %in% c(28, 29))
     ```

-3.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter – Baseline condition for being a full time K-12 school. <br/>Number Remaining: 523. <br/>Difference: 0.
+3.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter â€“ Baseline condition for being a full time K-12 school. <br/>Number Remaining: 523. <br/>Difference: 0.

     ``` r
     s2 = s1 %>% filter(WKHRS >= 30)
     ```

-4.  **Must operate for at least 8 months per year** <br/>EPA Program Filter – Baseline condition for being a full time K-12 school. <br/>Number Remaining: 517. <br/>Difference: 0.
+4.  **Must operate for at least 8 months per year** <br/>EPA Program Filter â€“ Baseline condition for being a full time K-12 school. <br/>Number Remaining: 517. <br/>Difference: 0.

     ``` r
     s3 = s2 %>% filter(MONUSE >= 8)
     ```

-5.  **Must have at least 1 worker** <br/>EPA Program Filter – Baseline condition for being a full time K-12 school. <br/>Number Remaining: 517. <br/>Difference: 0.
+5.  **Must have at least 1 worker** <br/>EPA Program Filter â€“ Baseline condition for being a full time K-12 school. <br/>Number Remaining: 517. <br/>Difference: 0.

     ``` r
     s4 = s3 %>% filter(NWKER >= 1)
     ```

-6.  **Must have at least 1 classroom seat** <br/>EPA Program Filter – Baseline condition for being a full time K-12 school. <br/>Number Remaining: 517. <br/>Difference: 0.
+6.  **Must have at least 1 classroom seat** <br/>EPA Program Filter â€“ Baseline condition for being a full time K-12 school. <br/>Number Remaining: 517. <br/>Difference: 0.

     ``` r
     s5 = s4 %>% filter(EDSEAT >= 1)
     ```

-7.  **A single activity must characterize greater than 50% of the floor space** <br/>EPA Program Filter – In order to be considered part of the K-12 school peer group, more than 50% of the building must be defined as elementary/middle school or high school.
+7.  **A single activity must characterize greater than 50% of the floor space** <br/>EPA Program Filter â€“ In order to be considered part of the K-12 school peer group, more than 50% of the building must be defined as elementary/middle school or high school.
 This filter is applied by a set of screens.
 If the variable ONEACT=1, then one activity occupies 75% or more of the building.
 If the variable ONEACT=2, then the activities in the building are defined by ACT1, ACT2, and ACT3.
 One of these activities must be coded as education (PBAX=17), with a corresponding percent (ACT1PCT, ACT2PCT, ACT3PCT) that is greater than 50. <br/>Number Remaining: 513. <br/>Difference: 0.

     ``` r
     s6 = s5 %>%